 Bribie Island erosion and breakthrough review

-Consultation is now open on proposed long-term recommendations, through Part 3 of the Bribie Island erosion and breakthrough review report.
-Have your say before Sunday 17 August 2025.
+Consultation has now closed on proposed long-term recommendations, through Part 3 of the Bribie Island erosion and breakthrough review report.

 The Queensland Government is undertaking a review of the Bribie Island erosion and breakthrough events to understand the events and their impact and work towards the safety and prosperity of nearby communities.